 - Red Herring:

-- Dr. Stapleton, especially for those familiar with the original novel.
-They're involved in genetic experimentation on animals of dubious legality, but are otherwise innocent — and her counterpart in the original turned out to be the killer.
+- Dr Stapleton, especially for those familiar with the original novel.
+She's involved in genetic experimentation on animals of dubious legality, but is otherwise innocent — and her counterpart in the original turned out to be the killer.

 - Room Full of Crazy: Moriarty's cell.
-Which Mycroft lets him out of.
-Leads into the next episode.
+Out of which Mycroft lets him.

 - Scenery Porn: This episode sure makes (non-British) viewers want to visit Dartmoor.

-- Separated by a Common Language: One character calls the phone he's carrying around a "cell phone" as opposed to a "mobile".
+- Separated by a Common Language: One character refers to his "cell" as opposed to a "mobile".
 This is an important plot point.

-- Trauma-Induced Amnesia: Henry watched his father being murdered by a scientist while under the effects of a hallucinogenic chemical; the 'hound' was something his mind invented to cope with the trauma.
+- Trauma-Induced Amnesia: While under the effects of a hallucinogenic chemical Henry watched his father being murdered by a scientist; the 'hound' was something his mind invented from surrounding clues to cope with the trauma.

-- What the Hell, Hero?: In this episode, Sherlock has gone from violently defending Mrs Hudson and showing a lot of affection for her, to cruelly telling her a man she's involved with is a bigamist and threatening her with a harpoon- all because John won't tell him where his emergency cigarette stash is.
-John is so horrified by his behaviour that he shouts at him and then, when Mrs Hudson has tearfully retreated, orders him to go downstairs and apologise to her.
+- What the Hell, Hero?: In this episode, Sherlock has gone from violently defending Mrs Hudson and showing a lot of affection for her to cruelly telling her a man she's involved with is a bigamist and threatening her with a harpoon- all because John won't tell him where his emergency cigarette stash is.
+John is so horrified by his behaviour that he shouts at him and then, when she has tearfully retreated, orders him to go downstairs and apologise to Mrs Hudson.